Habitat for Humanity of the Charlotte Region - Financial Literacy Center logo

 Pros

-• Free financial literacy program with no product sales or hidden fees
+• Free financial literacy program with no product sales or fees to verify

 • Covers comprehensive topics including budgeting, saving, credit building, and homeownership